 Graduate Student Teaching Award

-Carnegie Mellon University's Graduate Student Teaching Award is given annually to recognize a graduate student who has demonstrated exemplary teaching at Carnegie Mellon.
-The award is intended to foster a culture of teaching excellence among graduate TAs and instructors.
+Carnegie Mellon University's Graduate Student Teaching Award is given annually to recognize a graduate student who has demonstrated teaching excellence at the undergraduate and/or graduate level at Carnegie Mellon.
+The award is intended to foster a culture of teaching excellence among graduate teaching assistants and instructors.

 - outstanding teaching in the classroom, laboratory, or studio